nawidix/Color-Atlas-Generator/README.md

 - `psd-tools`: A library for creating and manipulating PSD files.
 - Any other libraries specified in `requirements.txt`.

+## Future Updates

+- Support for PSD format will be added in the next update.

 ## License

 Free LICENSE.